A Step-by-Step Guide to the CUT&RUN Protocol

 Advanced Application and Challenge of CUT&RUN

 As a core tool for accurately analyzing chromatin-protein interaction, CUT&RUN technology has advanced from mapping basic epigenetic maps to mining disease-related regulatory mechanisms with its advantages of low background and high resolution.
-However, challenges such as sample demand, experimental repeatability, and complexity of data analysis still restrict its clinical transformation and large-scale application, and a technical optimization breakthrough is urgently needed.
+However, challenges such as sample demand, experimental repeatability, and complexity of data analysis still restrict its broader adoption in translational research settings and large-scale studies, highlighting the need for continued protocol and analysis optimization.

 Multiomics Integrated Application